peczenyj/MooseX/README.md

 - [MooseX::Event](http://search.cpan.org/~winter/MooseX-Event-v0.2.0/lib/MooseX/Event.pm)
 - [MooseX::Role::Parameterized](http://search.cpan.org/~sartak/MooseX-Role-Parameterized-1.02/lib/MooseX/Role/Parameterized/Tutorial.pod)

+See also:

+[Joose](https://code.google.com/p/joose-js/), a javascript port of Moose.

 Why MooseX?
 Because the namespace MooseX/MooX is open to third-party projects/plugins/extensions.
 You can upgrade your Moo(se) class using other components if you want.
 And there is one gem called 'moose' :/

 THIS MODULE IS EXPERIMENTAL YET!
 BE CAREFUL!